 - A homestead owned by the Veteran is not included in the net worth calculation.
 However, there is a two-acre limit imposed on the homestead.
 If the claimant's homestead is over two acres, then other rules apply and the value of the property in excess of two acres may be included in the net worth calculation.

 - The value of “personal effects suitable to and consistent with a reasonable mode of life” is not included in the asset calculation.
 This would include personal transportation vehicles and most household goods.

 - The annual income of the claimant and certain dependents is included in the calculation of net worth.
 However, reasonable and predictable unreimbursed medical expenses can be deducted from income.

 - More medical expense deductions.
 The new rules provided an additional Activity of Daily Living (ADL) to include assistance with ambulating within the home.
 The rules also define Instrumental Activities of Daily Living (IADLs) and set out specific instances when expenses for care that include ADLs and IADLs may be deducted from income.
 The rules also specify when room and board at a care facility other than a nursing home may be deducted from income as a medical expense.

 You deserve to have someone who focuses on these issues to assist you in evaluating your situation and helping you maximize your assets and income for the longest period of time, as well as helping you with veterans' benefits for assisted living.
 Please contact us if you have questions about these new rules, or if you would like to discuss whether you or a loved one could qualify for VA pension benefits.
-Our founder, attorney Julianna Malis, is accredited by the Veterans Administration and available to meet with you to discuss the benefit and your options.
-Contact us today to schedule a personal meeting with Julianna.
+Contact us today to discuss this important benefit.